CANDEV-OTTAWA-2020-WORKSHOPS-ORG/2019-01-18-CANDEV-Ottawa/README.md

 The __slides__ folder contains the slides presented during the workshop.

-In addition, this repository also contains a toy (textual) data set and a demo pipeline that applies LDA (a topic modelling technique) to the data set.
+In addition, this repository contains a toy (textual) data set and a demo pipeline that applies LDA (a topic modelling technique) to the data set.

 The data set consists of 6,000 abstracts of scientific articles downloaded